domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Aim for good enough for government work.
 Achieve this and you can move on with life.
 After all, a decent government is one that exists to serve its people (one cannot say the same about the private sector).

 May I please get an "F." for the homies?
 Esp. all the fallen soldiers. ("F." is Internet slang in solidarity for all is terrible in the world.)

+!!Cliché Warning!!
+You do you.
+Embrace what is uniquely you.
+Don't be afraid to let it out; even if others see and judge you for it.
+Make it good!